William H. Patterson: Career

-In 1840, when about 20, Patterson began his farming career by acquiring about 73 acres of land, and in 1847 after his father William Bailey died, he inherited another 3 acres from him and his mother inherited 91 acres (which Patterson would farm for many years and eventually inherit), all in the Tunstall area of New Kent County.
+In 1840, when about 20, Patterson began his farming career by acquiring about 73 acres of land, and in 1847 after his father John Bailey died, he inherited another 3 acres from him and his mother inherited 91 acres (which Patterson would farm for many years and eventually inherit), all in the Tunstall area of New Kent County.
 The 1850 census described 40 year old Patterson as a farmer, and his household included his 60 year old mother, 20 year old second wife, 14, 10 and 8 year old daughters by his first wife and a free 12 year old mulatto boy named Warren Smith.
 Patterson also owned two enslaved people in 1850, a 39 year old blind Black man and an 8 year old Black boy.
 A decade later, in the final slave census, Patterson's household no longer included Warren Smith, nor the two slaves, but still included his now-70 year old mother, now-30 year old wife, as well as his 9 and 5 year old sons by his second wife, their 7, 3 and year old sisters, 26 year old Martha Fox (a mulatto woman), her 8 year old and infant daughters and 5 year old son, as well as 4 year old Rhoderick Patterson, 3 year old Delaware Patterson and their infant brother (who may have been sons of a now-absent daughter).